tomarrell/talks/go-debugging/README.md

 inspect very specific parts of your program, and are running things locally on your machine.

-However if either of those things is not the case, the challenge begins.
+However, if either of those things is not the case, the challenge begins.
 What if your bug occurs on the 237th iteration of this *for* loop?
 Or what if you don't know which iteration it occurs on?
 Or what if your program is already running, and you can't restart it in fear that you'll have to wait another 3